tonytvo/refactoring-snippets/README.md

     - a long sequence of small refactoring means you can make a larger change safely, avoiding bugs.
   - when should you refactor?
   - did you feel safe when you refactor? would you work differently if you didn't have fast, reliable test?
+  - how would you define 'code smell'? write a definition on a sticky note and take it with you to put next to your screen

 # References
 - https://github.com/codecop/dependency-breaking-katas